 Developing Your Skincare Routine

 Now that you know your skin type, it’s time to create your own skincare routine.
 Make a special note of any concerns you have, such as red spots or sensitive skin.
 If you have particular products for those concerns, you’ll want to incorporate them into your skincare routine.

 When researching skincare routines, all of the information thrown at you can make them seem overly complicated.
 There are four main steps to each skincare routine:

 - Toning if you plan to use a toner

 - Troubleshooting areas (such as red spots or pimples)

 You can insert other things into your routine, such as a weekly face mask if you would like to, but it’s not always necessary.

 Cleansing your face is the easiest part of your skincare routine.
 You simply wash your face.
 Washing your face twice daily will help remove dirt and excessive oil.
-It can also keep the dead skin off the top layer of skin so that your skin is better able to absorb your other products.
+It can also keep the dead skin off the top layer of skin so that your skin can absorb your other products better.

 Skin toner is not always necessary for all skin types.
 Toning products are typically used after cleansing your face to remove tiny trace particles of dirt that you may have missed while washing your face.